 Guiding Principles and Values

-- We must act as good stewards of resources that support the overall mission of the University.
+• We act as good stewards of IT resources in support of the overall mission of the University and appropriate university-related activities.

 Structure, Membership, and Responsibilities